nanotheorygroup/kaldo-examples/density_functional_theory/magnesium_oxide_dft_d3q/02-2nd_order_DFPT/README.md

 - Once the initial IFC computations are done, you can rerun phonon calculations independently with different supercells.

 - Note on Supercell Convergence:
-  The supercells used for espresso.ifc2 and FORCE_CONSTANTS_3RD are not necessarily at convergence.
+  The supercells used for espresso.ifc2 are not necessarily at convergence.
 Adjust these as necessary based on your convergence criteria and the specifics of your calculation.